elbulm/PythonDocker/README.md

 A small test assignment that is set to generate many instances of inputs to test itself on

-Launch test_create.py to create tables and test_run.py to process these tables
+Download and launch test_create.py to create tables and test_run.py to process these tables

+RaoBorders is essential to run test_run.py